What is a Grid-Tied Solar Panel System?

 The inverter controls the flow of electricity so that the power from the solar panels is always used in priority over the grid.

-These graphs show your expected return based on a 4.16kW system, saving $0.30c per kWh of grid supply.
+These graphs show an expected return and payback projection based on a 4.16kW system, saving $0.30c per kWh of grid supply.

 The sooner you go solar, the greater the return ~ so why hold off on a good investment?

-With the solar technology available today, it has become economically viable—and even profitable—to install solar power for many businesses and homes.
+With the solar technology available today, it has become economically viable—and even profitable—to install grid-tied solar power for many homes.